Sheetz seeking change in McCandless law to move store across the street

 If the town fails to approve the zoning change, Sheetz would be blocked from using the new site.

 Tony LaRussa is a Tribune-Review staff writer.
-Reach him at 724-772-6368 or tlarussa@tribweb.com or via Twitter @TonyLaRussaTrib
+Reach him at 724-772-6368 or tlarussa@tribweb.com or via Twitter @TonyLaRussaTrib.